Mario Day STEM — Bring Mario World to Life with Hands-on Science and Engineering Activities!

 Eat a Fire Flower, and Mario gains the ability to throw fireballs as he moves through Mario World.
 "Taste disgusting, but if I eat them, I can shoot Fireballs," says Mario.
 With a homemade cotton ball launcher, kids won't need to eat anything disgusting to shoot soft cotton balls and pretend they have Mario-like power-ups.
 Bonus!
 This simple launcher is made from a recycled cardboard tube.
 (See other great STEM activities that use cardboard tubes.)

 Once you get a cape feather in Super Mario, you can use Mario's cape to fly.
 Take a running start and jump (holding down the correct button, of course), to make Cape Mario take off.
 Using the cape requires some maneuvering with the controller to stay in the air, but this power-up gives Mario a new way to reach coins up high.
 When Cape Mario lands, the cape functions like a parachute and helps drop him safely to the ground.
 In the Make a Parachute activity, kids can experiment with cape-like parachutes to explore how forces like gravity and air resistance make them work.
 These forces are invisible, but you can see them in action when dropping toy figurines (with parachutes attached!) from high distances.
 Bonus tie-in!
 Mario Kart fans can connect parachute science with the parachute glider.

 Note: for an educator lesson plan that explores forces using simple parachutes, see Skydive Into Forces.
-See also 5 STEM Lesson Plans to Teach Forces of Motion.
+See also Forces and Laws of Motion Lessons.

 6. 8-bit Mario